 - Custom Loan Amount: enable this.

-- Loan Amount: enter the current outstanding balance on your mortgage.
+- Loan Amount: enter the current outstanding balance on your mortgage (or the proposed new balance during a refinance).

 - Interest Rate: enter the original interest rate of your mortgage.